 The Board has established a written compliance policy governing the Bank's compliance with all laws and regulations; in particular, those enunciated by the State Bank of Pakistan (SBP).
 The Board has delegated responsibility for monitoring compliance to the Chief Executive Officer of the Bank.
-This responsibility is carried out through a dedicated Compliance Department and Compliance Committee of Management with a mandate to cover all aspects of compliance including: formulation of effective policies and processes for the management of the Bank's compliance risk; assisting Executive Management and staff in managing risk; advising on laws and regulations and applicable compliance standards; disseminating compliance policies and providing guidelines to staff members; ensuring an effective compliance controls; and establishing operational controls and a robust Know Your Customer (KYC) and Anti-Money Laundering (AML) framework.
+This responsibility is carried out through a dedicated Compliance Department and Compliance Committee of Management with a mandate to cover all aspects of compliance including: formulation of effective policies and processes for the management of the Bank's compliance risk; assisting Executive Management and staff in managing risk; advising on laws and regulations and applicable compliance standards; disseminating compliance policies and providing guidelines to staff members; ensuring an effective compliance methodology; providing periodical reports to the Board in connection with compliance controls; and establishing operational controls and a robust Know Your Customer (KYC) and Anti-Money Laundering (AML) framework.

-The shareholder elects the Board of Directors for a 3 years' term in Extra Ordinary General Meeting.
-The nominations for the Board Members from the sponsors shareholders are sought when the three years' tenor is about to expire.
-The Fit and proper tests of the consenting Directors are then submitted to SBP for their clearance.
-Whereas, the nominations for casual vacancy are submitted to the Chairman of the Board, within the time frame provided in the announcement, then to the Board Nomination and Remuneration Committee (BN&RC) for it to make its recommendations to the Board.
+The shareholders have elected the Board of Directors for a 3 years' term i.e. 2024-2027 in Extra Ordinary General Meeting held on May 30, 2024.
+The nominations for the Board Members from the sponsors shareholders were sought accordingly.
+Subsequently, the Fit and proper tests of the Directors were cleared from SBP on October 24, 2024.
 As part of the nomination process, every nomination must comply with the rules and regulations as described in SBP's Corporate Governance Regulatory Framework (CGRF)'s "Fit and Proper Test", Companies Act 2017 and Code of Corporate Governance 2019.